lorcie/my-agent/README.md

 gcloud sql databases create toolbox-db \
 --instance=my-agent-db

-// connect to the datanase server either with tool such as Google Cloud STudio either with CLI
+// connect to the datanase server either with tool such as Google Cloud Studio either with CLI

 // create the database schema